- - Bylaws

 The NBDC looks at a variety of criteria to determine your qualification for the Board:

-- Record of attendance at RCA Conferences, education programs, events
+- Record of attendance at RCA Conferences, education programs and events

 - Professional experience and relevance to Board membership